percwg/perc-wg/double/draft-ietf-perc-double.md

 The PT and sequence number from the inner SRTP packet can be used for collection of various statistics.

-If any of the following RTP headers extensions are found in the outer SRTP packet, they MAY be used:
+If the RTP header of the outer packet contains extensions, they MAY be used.
+However, because extensions are not protected end-to-end, implementations SHOULD reject an RTP packet containing headers that would require end-to-end protection.

-* Mixer-to-client audio level indicators (See [@RFC6465])

 # RTCP Operations